home-controller/homeauto_network/README.md

 * [x] Implement crc
 * * [x] Each unit on the line will pull the Ack bit low on CRC fail
 * * * [ ] This still needs testing.
-* [ ] On a lower level limit the max consecutive bits of the same value sent to have max time of having the line HIGH and LOW to make the timing more forgiving.
+* [ ] Maximum consecutive bits: On a lower level limit the max consecutive bits of the same value sent to have max time of having the line HIGH and LOW to make the timing more forgiving.
 Add a inverted bit if 5 bits are at the same level(CAN uses 5) of high or low.

 ### Current problems

 1. [ ] Sending 2 messages without a delay between them messes up the received message
-2. [ ] TODO check the frame leadout is being sent properly
+2. [x] TODO check the frame EOF is being sent properly
-  i. [ ] After adding the code to make sure no we can't have 5 bits in a row of the same value then implement check for line free.
+    1. [ ] After adding the code to make sure we can't have 5 bits in a row of the same value then implement check for line free.
-..
-3 [ ] would also be nice to always be receiving any messages on the line and hence know if the line was free after checking at MCU start.
+    2. [ ] would also be nice to always be receiving any messages on the line and hence know if the line was free after checking at MCU start.
+3. [ ] Line backfeed to the MCU.
+If there are any unpowered units on the line they will permanently pull the line LOW though the IO pin trying to power the MCU through the IO pin.
+There is a diodes on most MCUs that connects all the IO pins to the power pin.
+    * Maybe or at least have the option to use 2 IO pins, 1 with a large resistor to read the line level and another with a transistor to pull the line Low for sending messages.
+This might also work for level shifting.
+    * Or could maybe use an IO buffer but at that point it may be better and cheaper to just use a CAN transceiver chip.

 ### Planning to add